It’s not until you leave your day job behind that you realize just how many interactions you had with people — how many relationships you developed.

 💬 “The Freelance Institute has quickly become my new secret weapon.
 I’ve met so many talented people who have helped me take my business to the next level.
 There’s nothing else like it!”

-💬 “I can’t afford to make mistakes when vetting new freelance clients so this Slack community and Matt’s experience has been golden for me!”
+💬 “I can’t afford to make mistakes when vetting new freelance clients so this community and Matt’s experience has been golden for me!”

 💬 “Since this community is private & paid, the quality standards are extremely high.
 You can always rely on the community members to get the best freelancing advice.”